miaaaa0a/discordloops/README.md

 - `plugin` is the plugin name, which is checked against in the code (case sensitive!!!)
 - `update_rate` is how often the rich presence is updated in seconds
 - `app_id` is the discord app id (controls what is displayed on your profile)

+## Note
+this app keeps its config file and logs in the `%APPDATA%/discordloops` directory unless the `config.json` file is in the same directory as the executable

 ### TODO
 - [x] add config file